-Home Bookmakers Tips Bonuses
+Home Bookmakers World Cup Bonuses

 PSG vs Arsenal prediction and betting odds on 2026 Champions League final

-By Deniss Novickis | Published: May 7, 2026, 08:30
+By Deniss Novickis | Updated: May 29, 2026, 13:30

 Paris Saint-Germain and Arsenal will contest the UEFA Champions League final on May 30, 2026, at the Ferenc Puskás Stadium in Budapest.
 PSG will try to defend the trophy they won a year ago by scoring five unanswered goals against Inter Milan.
 Meanwhile, Arsenal reached their second UCL final, 20 years after the first one, when they were defeated 2-1 by Barcelona.